The Role Of Nutrition In Oral Health

 Diet and Oral Microbiome Links

 Diet has a significant impact on the oral microbiome.
-After the stomach, the second-largest human microbial community in the body is theoral microbiome–which is the term for thesymbiotic community of pathogenic and healthy bacteria in the oral cavity.
+After the stomach, the second-largest human microbial community in the body is the oral microbiome, which is the symbiotic community of pathogenic and healthy bacteria in the oral cavity.
 In the oral cavity, hundreds of strains of bacteria colonize both hard and soft tissues.

-When there is a natural balance of bacteria your mouth maintains a neutral pH.
-But when certain strains of bacteria grow out of control, most commonly for high refined carbohydrates and sugars, then the mouth turns acidic and oral disease is the result.
+When there is a natural balance of bacteria, your mouth maintains a neutral pH, but when certain strains of bacteria grow out of control, (most commonly for high refined carbohydrates and sugars) the mouth turns acidic and oral disease can result.

 The Role of Nutrition in Maintaining Good Oral Health

-Protein is crucial for maintaining oral health because it helps grow and repair oral tissues.
-Omega-3 fatty acids may additionally support healthy gum tissue and reduce inflammation.
+Protein is crucial for maintaining oral health because it helps grow and repair oral tissues, and omega-3 fatty acids are believed to help support healthy gum tissue and reduce inflammation.

-And while supplements are great, a focus on incorporating nutrient-rich foods into your diet is important.
-It is not complicated to work in a diet focused on leafy greens, lean meats and fish, nuts, fibrous root vegetables and even some dairy products are alll great sources of the vitamins and minerals our teeth and gums require.
+Supplements, while great, are just a stop-gap.
+If good oral health is your goal, focusing on incorporating nutrient-dense foods into your diet is a must.
+A diet rich in leafy greens, lean meats and fish, nuts, fibrous root vegetables and dairy products is the source of the vitamins and minerals our teeth and gums require.

 Importance of a Balanced Diet